How to Choose a Good Wine

 New to Wine?
 Start Simple

-Personalized subscription services like Firstleaf wine reviews are perfect for helping people decide on the types of wines they prefer without wasting money and time on bottles from the store.
+Personalized subscription services like Firstleaf wine reviews are perfect for helping people decide on the types of wines they prefer without wasting money and time on store-bought bottles.

 Services do this by studying your tastes and preferences.
 They offer six-bottle shipments that you rate after drinking.
 This allows them to categorize the wines and helps them suggest certain types that match your taste buds.
 And you’re far more likely to enjoy it than what you reach for at random.
 This lets someone else choose a good wine for you.

 Just as your food preferences change and mature over time, so does your choice of wine.
-According to a study at Sonoma State University, when people first begin to drink wine, they tend to prefer a rosé wine or a sweet white.
-Then, as their taste buds become accustomed to the drink, they tend to veer towards drier whites and reds, and wines with more distinctive flavors.
-So starting with rosé or white wine is a good place to start for total beginners.
+According to a study at Sonoma State University, when people first begin drinking wine, they prefer a rosé wine or a sweet white.
+Then, as their taste buds become accustomed to the drink, they veer toward drier whites, reds, and wines with more distinctive flavors.
+So, starting with rosé or white wine is an excellent place for beginners.

 rosé wines